Course Syllabus & Student Learning

 Use the above link to download a copy of the Course Syllabus Template in MS Word.
 You can edit this template with your course syllabus material.

-Open and print a copy of the most recent "SCC Policy Statements" to distribute to your students on the first day of class along with your syllabus.
+Open and print a copy of the most recent "SCC Student Governance Statements" to distribute to your students on the first day of class along with your syllabus.
 If you prefer, you can add a link to this page in your course syllabus as shown in the "Course Syllabus Template" above.
 It is also in your Moodle course.

 PART 2: STUDENT LEARNING OUTCOMES